Ahmednasser21/Gourmet_Guide/README.md

+# Gourmet Guide (Food Planner App)

 Gourmet Guide is an android App offering a diverse collection of food recipes from around the globe.

-Key Features:
+## Key Features:

-1-Easy signUp: Use your Google account or Facebook account for signing up in a moment.
+- Easy signUp: Use your Google account or Facebook account for signing up in a moment.
-2-Global Recipes: Explore a vast array of recipes from different cuisines, each with precise ingredient lists and step-by-step instructions.
+- Global Recipes: Explore a vast array of recipes from different cuisines, each with precise ingredient lists and step-by-step instructions.
-3-Personalized Experience: Save your favorite recipes, and plan your meals with ease.
+- Personalized Experience: Save your favorite recipes, and plan your meals with ease.
-4-Search Functionality: Search for meals by name, category, ingredient, or country.
+- Search Functionality: Search for meals by name, category, ingredient, or country.
-5-Recipe Details: View detailed information about each meal, including ingredients, preparation steps, and instructional videos.
+- Recipe Details: View detailed information about each meal, including ingredients, preparation steps, and instructional videos.

-Built using:
+## Built using:

-1-MVP Architecture Pattern
+- MVP Architecture Pattern
-2-Room Database
+- Room Database
-3-Retrofit
+- Retrofit
-4-Firebase authintication
+- Firebase authintication
-5-RX Java
+- RX Java
-6-Firebase Authentication
+- Firebase Authentication
-7-Firebase Firestore
+- Firebase Firestore
-8-Lottie Animation
+- Lottie Animation
-9-Navigation Component
+- Navigation Component
-10-Glide
+- Glide